wesselb/lab/README.md

 Before installing the package, please ensure that `gcc` and `gfortran` are available.
 On OS X, these are both installed with `brew install gcc`.
+*Note:* If you are using Anaconda, instead use `conda install gcc`.

+A typical installation command is then as follows:

 ```
+pip install numpy cython  # These must be installed first.
 pip install la-backends
 ```